COVID-19: Washington State Resource Guide for Individuals Dealing with COVID Financial Impacts

 Additional Payments Under the CARES Act

-Under the CARES Act, individuals with adjusted gross income of $75,000 or less, will receive a one-time stimulus payment for $1,200.
-An extra $500 is also available per qualifying child.
+Under the CARES Act, individuals with adjusted gross income of US$75,000 or less, will receive a one-time stimulus payment for US$1,200.
+An extra US$500 is also available per qualifying child.
 This benefit is available to all eligible individuals and is in addition to other benefits the individual may also receive such as unemployment or social security.
 The IRS will distribute stimulus payments and is expected to automatically begin distributing payments to eligible individuals by mid-April.
 For more information go to this IRS webpage.

 - Individuals that filed tax returns for 2019 or 2018, will automatically receive this payment by direct deposit if the individual has provided bank account information for tax refunds, otherwise a check will be sent to the address indicated on the individual’s tax return.
 The IRS has indicated it will start mailing checks in early May and that it could take up to 20 weeks to mail all of them.
 Tax fliers who did not provide bank account information but would like to receive the stimulus payment through direct deposit can submit a request through the soon to be launched “Get My Payment” IRS portal.
 For more information on the portal, visit the IRS Economic Impact Payments webpage.